thruthesky/flutterflow_libraries/docs/user.md

 | No photo url                      | With with photo url                |
 | --------------------------------- | ---------------------------------- |
 | ![image.png](/images/image_2.png) | ![image.png](/images/image(2).png) |

+## DisplayName

+Use the `DisplayName` widget to display the display name of a user.
+This widget displays user's display name from the Realtime Database.

 ## User List View